-In Australia, Ken Burgin of Profitable Hospitality provided us with a couple of great examples of success in the culinary tourism market.
+In Australia, Ken Burgin of Profitable Hospitality with Ken Burgin provided us with a couple of great examples of success in the culinary tourism market.

 Most think this market is solely for adults, but Winey Kids is proving that parents and their children can enjoy more than just Happy Meals together.
 The focus is specifically on the McLaren Vale Wine Region of Australia and provides tips on how to enjoy it with your children.

 Another great find that Ken sent us is Flinders Island, Tasmania, a proud community of 800 people that is doing a great job promoting their food assets.
 Both the destination website as well as the Flinders Island Fresh site promote all their offerings and you have to love their slogan, “From this little part of Tasmania, BIG things are growing!”